lammps/lammps/doc/src/fix_viscosity.rst

 simulation, as described on the :doc:`Howto nemd <Howto_nemd>` doc page.
 NEMD simulations deform the simulation box via the :doc:`fix deform <fix_deform>` command.

-Thus they cannot be run on a charged system using a :doc:`PPPM solver <kspace_style>` since PPPM does not currently support non-orthogonal boxes.
-Using fix viscosity keeps the box orthogonal; thus it does not suffer from this limitation.
+Some features or combination of settings in LAMMPS do not support non-orthogonal boxes.
+Using fix viscosity keeps the box orthogonal;
+thus it does not suffer from these limitations.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""